 Using the MachineMetrics Industrial Data Platform, manufacturers can optimize their processes like never before.
 This optimization is achieved in a variety of ways:

 Manual tracking of data is inherently flawed.
-While well-intended, paper tracking can be error-prone.
-It is also challenging to keep up, and gaps and missing data are common.
+While well-intended, paper tracking can be error-prone and can increase risk.
+It’s also challenging to keep up, and gaps and missing data are common.
 Furthermore, it's likely that the data will be rounded and, therefore, will be far less accurate.

 Manual tracking often requires data entry into Excel or some other spreadsheet to make some sense of the data, meaning the data is already outdated by the time it reaches the hands of those who need it.
 But the depth of that analysis is limited.
 And human interpretation can be biased.